This is part of the Regional Summary series at www.appinsys.com/GlobalWarming

 Unlike the northern hemisphere, temperature measurements in Antarctica only started in the 1950’s, and there are very few stations covering the 50-year period to the present.

 The following figure is from the IPCC AR4 report (2007).
-It does not show modeling of Antarctica, because Antarctica does not fit the models.
+It does not show modeling of Antarctica, because Antarctica does not behave according to the models.

 From IPCC AR 4 Figure 9.6

 The following figure (left) is from the IPCC TAR report (2001).
-In it the models show warming in Antarctica with cooling around the Antarctic Peninsula and in the adjacent Weddell Sea – exactly backwards from the observed trend.
+In it the models show warming in Antarctica with cooling around the Antarctic Peninsula and in the adjacent Weddell Sea – the models got it exactly backwards from the observed trend.
 The following figure (right) shows the observed temperature trend in the “cooling” area.

 The following figure shows the temperature trends for each of the temperature stations within the Antarctic Circle that have at least 40 years of data.